Esri/jsapi-resources/.github/scripts/README.md

 The script will create a CSV file containing sample metrics in [`esm-samples/.metrics`](https://github.com/Esri/jsapi-resources/tree/master/esm-samples/.metrics).
 The the output filename is the version of the ArcGIS JSAPI used in the samples.
 The CSV contains the name of the samples with the version of the main packages and the return properties from the [build sizes script](#build-sizes).

+Bundle size is dependant on multiple factors and will vary depending on framework, module bundler, transpiling and related configurations.
+The compile process can output several hundred or more bundles on-disk due to using dynamic imports.
+At runtime, your application will typically only load a portion of the bundles depending on the `@arcgis/core` functionality used.
+The functionality used can also affect the size of largest bundle.

 ### Performance analysis

 [`build-perf.js`](https://github.com/Esri/jsapi-resources/blob/master/.github/scripts/build-perf.js) is a helper library that uses puppeteer and a lightweight web server to extract browser performance metrics.